Nagraj Manjule: Career

-Manjule is strongly inspired by Dr. B. R. Ambedkar, the emancipator of downtrodden and the father of the Indian constitution.
-His films are deeply rooted in his own experience growing up as a dalit in rural Maharashtra.
+Manjule is strongly inspired by Dr. B. R. Ambedkar, the emancipator of downtrodden and the drafting chairman of the Indian constitution.
+His films are deeply rooted in his own experience growing up as a Dalit in rural Maharashtra.
 His films have focused on the plights faced by members of these communities, including social discrimination at the hands of high-caste communities as well as the resulting economic hardships.

 His first National Award-winning short film Pistulya is a reflection of his 'felt experience'.
-The film focuses on the desire of a dalit boy to attend school, and his inability to do so because of his family's poverty and a deep-seated disdain for formal education within his community.
+The film focuses on the desire of a Dalit boy to attend school, and his inability to do so because of his family's poverty and a deep-seated disdain for formal education within his community.

-His debut feature film, Fandry, was released in February 2014; the word means "pig" in the Kaikadi language.
+His debut feature film, Fandry, was released in February 2014; the word means "pig" in the Kaikadi language, which is a metaphor for the dehumanizing treatment of the Dalit community in rural India.
+This film also addresses caste discrimination.
+This film won the Indira Gandhi Award for Best Debut Film of a Director.

 Manjule's second film, Sairat, premiered at the 66th Berlin International Film Festival.
 Like Fandry and Pistulya, it deals with caste discrimination and honour killing, a practice still widespread in parts of India.
 Sairat also seeks to address the role of women in society, with the character of Archie (Archana Patil), the female protagonist of Sairat, garnering both popular and critical acclaim.
 Sairat is currently the highest grossing Marathi film of all time.
+In 2019, Manjule hosted Marathi Kaun Banega Crorepati.
 Manjule made his directorial debut in Hindi films with Jhund starring Amitabh Bachchan.

-In 2019, Manjule hosted Marathi Kaun Banega Crorepati.
+In 2023, Manjule appeared in Ghar Banduk Biryani, playing the role of a police officer.
+This film marked his first collaboration with Sayaji Shinde and his third with Akash Thosar.